ant-design/ant-motion/README.md

 ## What is Ant Motion?

-Ant Motion is a motion design specification from Ant Design, and also a set of solutions that can provide a complete solution with lots of out-of-box animations for their your applications.
+Ant Motion is a motion design specification from Ant Design, and also a set of solutions that can provide a complete solution with lots of out-of-box animations for your applications.

 ## What can Ant Motion do?

-You can quickly achieve different animations set using the React JSX syntax with a simple configuration to complete the desired animation.
+- Create neat animations by using React components with a simple configuration.
+- Create beautiful landing page with motions by a few steps.

 ## Demos